Super-Resolution Radar: Acknowledgments

 \section{Acknowledgments}

-RH would like to thank Helmut B\"{o}lcskei, C\'{e}line Aubel, Nora Loose, and Emmanuel Cand\`{e}s for helpful discussions.
+RH would like to thank C\'{e}line Aubel, Helmut B\"{o}lcskei, Emmanuel Cand\`{e}s, and Nora Loose for helpful discussions.
 RH would also like to thank Emmanuel Cand\`{e}s for his hospitality during a visit to the Statistics Department at Stanford, and Helmut B\"{o}lcskei for his support and for initiating this visit.
 We would also like to thank the referees for helpful comments and suggestions, which greatly improved the manuscript.
+The authors would like to thank Arash Amini, Mohammad Mahdi Kamjoo, Saeed Razavikia, and Sajad Daei for making us aware of an error in an earlier proof of Lemma~\ref{lem:preptaubound}, which we have now fixed.
+The authors would also like to thank Radoslaw Adamczak on helpful pointers to the literature on matrix Hanson-Wright inequalities.

 \appendices